Kerciu/Kerciu/README.md

 # About Me 🌟

-Passionate Computer Science student @ **Warsaw University of Technology** 🎓, currently gaining hands-on experience as a **Software Engineering Intern at Ringier Axel Springer Polska**.
-I’m driven by a love for technology, continuous learning, and building impactful full-stack applications. 🤯
+Passionate Computer Science student @ **Warsaw University of Technology** 🎓, currently gaining hands-on experience as a **Junior Engineer at Ringier Axel Springer Polska**.
+I’m driven by a love for technology, continuous learning, and building mind-blowing applications 🤯🤯🤯

 ## My Favorite Tools and Technologies ⚙️